 Art at Sainsbury’s?
-Well no, Robert and Lisa Sainsbury amassed an art collection and then donated it to the University of East Anglia.
+Well no. Let me show you the highlights of the Sainsbury Centre Norwich.
+Robert and Lisa Sainsbury amassed an art collection and then donated it to the University of East Anglia.
 Norman Foster designed a building to house it and that is the Sainsbury Centre Norwich.
 No groceries, just art and a rather fine café.

 NORMAN FOSTER ARCHITECTURE